-Feedback regarding the way FaithLife Financial provides products, services and access to facilities to people with disabilities can be made by a person with a disability in the manner deemed most convenient to them, such as in person, by telephone, in writing or by delivering an electronic text by email or otherwise.
+Feedback regarding the way FaithLife Financial provides products, services and access to facilities to people with disabilities can be made by a person with a disability in the manner deemed most convenient to them, such as in person, by telephone, in writing or by email.

-Questions about this information should be directed to the Designated Staff.
+Feedback or questions about this information should be directed to:

 300-470 Weber Street North

 Multi-Year Accessibility Plan